 - It's so quick and easy!
 We're talking 10 minutes from start to finish!
 All you've got to do is slice the cucumbers, tomatoes, and onions and mince the garlic for a simple, flavor-packed dinner!
 No fancy kitchen gadgets or cooking skills required.
-If you're looking for other quick and easy salad recipes be sure to check out my Greek Chickpea Pasta Salad, Sesame Ginger Noodle Salad, and Pecan Crusted Goat Cheese Salad.
+If you're looking for other quick and easy salad recipes be sure to check out my Olive Oil Braised Chickpeas, Greek Chickpea Pasta Salad, and Roasted Mediterranean Artichoke Hearts.

 - It's fresh and flavorful!
 When the temps are in the 90's and the humidity is 80%, fresh salads are my go-to meal.
 This Mediterranean chickpea salad is a great way to use up veggies from the garden, farmer's market or CSA this summer!

 Ingredients and Substitutions